LuisCharro/mcp-dev-tools/TROUBLESHOOTING.md

 echo "Checking MCP server status..."

 # Check if servers are running
-if pgrep -f "mcp-http-server" > /dev/null; then
-    echo "✓ HTTP server is running" else
-    echo "✗ HTTP server is not running" fi
+if pgrep -f "supergateway" > /dev/null; then echo "✓ HTTP gateway is running" else echo "✗ HTTP gateway is not running" fi

-if pgrep -f "mcp-stdio-proxy" > /dev/null; then
-    echo "✓ STDIO proxy is running" else
-    echo "✗ STDIO proxy is not running" fi

 # Check ports
-if lsof -Pi :3000 -sTCP:LISTEN -t >/dev/null ; then
+if lsof -Pi :3333 -sTCP:LISTEN -t >/dev/null ; then
-    echo "✓ Port 3000 is listening"
+   echo "✓ Port 3333 is listening"
 else
-    echo "✗ Port 3000 is not listening" fi
+   echo "✗ Port 3333 is not listening" fi

-if lsof -Pi :5173 -sTCP:LISTEN -t >/dev/null ; then
+if lsof -Pi :3334 -sTCP:LISTEN -t >/dev/null ; then
-    echo "✓ Port 5173 is listening"
+   echo "✓ Port 3334 is listening"
 else
-    echo "✗ Port 5173 is not listening" fi
+   echo "✗ Port 3334 is not listening" fi
 ```